ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 {{< img src="images/ntp-gps-rc-local.png" alt="GPS udev rules" class="alignright" >}}

-The last piece we want to setup is performing the initial serial communication settings with the GPS so we'll open up the `/etc/rc.local` in our editor and add the highlight lines 20-28.
+The last piece we want to set up is performing the initial serial communication settings with the GPS, so we will open up the `/etc/rc.local` in our editor and add the highlight lines 20-28.

 {{< highlight shell "linenostart=14,hl_lines=7-15" >}}
 # Print the IP address